 Jack is recognized with an AV Rating, the highest rating given to lawyers by Martindale-Hubbell.
 Jack has also been selected by his peers for inclusion in The Best Lawyers in America for his work in Commercial Litigation, Litigation-Banking and Finance, Litigation-First Amendment, and Litigation-Intellectual Property from 2005 to 2016.
 Jack has also been selected as The Best Lawyers in America “Lawyer of the Year” for his work in Litigation-Banking and Finance in 2012 and 2016; and The Best Lawyers in America “Lawyer of the Year” for his work in Litigation-First Amendment in 2015.
 In addition, from 2007 to present, Jack has been named an Ohio Super Lawyer for his work in Commercial Litigation and First Amendment Law.
 He was awarded the Ohio Society of Professional Journalist Award for Best Defense of the First Amendment for his contribution to "Lead’s Dangerous Legacy."

 Jack is a talented writer and in addition to having created the firm’s e-newsletter, InfoLaw News, and his own blog – Jack Out of the Box.
-The blog received second place in the 2017 Ohio SPJ Awards for Best Blog in Ohio.
+The blog received first place in the 2018 Ohio SPJ Awards for Best Blog in Ohio.
 He is the author of "Imagine When You're Feeling Better," a children's book written to benefit Josh Cares, a Cincinnati charity.
 He also enjoys Notre Dame football, Cincinnati Reds baseball and XU basketball.
-He has donated about seven gallons of blood through Hoxworth, although not all at once.
+He has donated about eleven gallons of blood through Hoxworth, although not all at once.
 Guilty pleasures include LaRosa’s pizza, Graeter’s ice cream and Skyline Chili.
 (Did we mention Jack is a Native Cincinnatian?)
 His real passion, however, is his family – his wife, Kathy, and four children, Katie, Joe, Ben, Ellie, granddaughters Lucy and Evelyn and grandson Jack – to whom he refers as his “greatest achievement.”